-When a journalist from Radio Rai had the chance to ask a question, Trump’s friendly face towards Italy became a face of insult towards Gentiloni.
-Before the conference started, we learned from some officials from the embassy that it was already established who would ask the questions: two from the American journalists and two from the Italian journalists.
-Not only were the number of questions already established, but also who would ask them…We didn’t understand how the four journalists had been chosen and if the people who chose them knew what kind of questions they would have asked.
+When a journalist from Radio Rai had the chance to ask a question, Trump’s friendly face towards Italy became one of insult towards Gentiloni.
+Before the conference started, we learned from some embassy officials that it had already been established who would ask the questions: two from the American journalists and two from the Italian journalists.
+Not only were the number of questions already established, but also who would ask them.
+We didn’t understand how the four journalists had been chosen and whether the people who had chosen them knew what kind of questions they would be asking.

 Prior to the questions, Trump loaded Italy with compliments: “We renew the deep ties of history and friendship that link together the American and the Italian peoples.
 That history traces its roots to the timeless contributions of Italy to civilization and human progress, stretching all the way back to Ancient Rome.
 Through the ages, your country has been a beacon of artistic and scientific achievement – and that continues today – from Venice to Florence, from Verdi to Pavarotti, a great friend of mine.
 These bonds of history and culture have only grown stronger as our two nations have become close partners, dear friends, and very vital allies.”

-Gentiloni answered: “It was a productive meeting.
+Gentiloni replied: “It was a productive meeting.
 It’s an honor to be here at the White House.
 Today, we renew a friendship and the common commitment against terrorism.
 We’ll be decisive in the stabilization process of Iraq after the military defeat of Daesh.”

 Trump even praised Italy for being a trading partner that is on a “reciprocal” – repeating the word twice – relationship: “I love the word ‘reciprocal,’ because we don’t have too many reciprocal trading partnerships…”

-And then, came an “accident” that should mortify the prime minister, and that maybe – thankfully – he doesn’t realize what all the journalists in the room noticed.
-In fact, while Gentiloni keeps on speaking, Trump, who took his earpiece out to listen to the question on Europe asked before by another Italian journalist in English, does not put the earpiece back in for the final part of the conference.
-That means that when Gentiloni speaks in Italian, Trump, who alternates a smile with a harsh and challenging look, doesn’t understand a thing of what the prime minister is saying.
+And then, came an “accident” that should have mortified the prime minister, and that maybe – thankfully – he didn’t realize what all the journalists in the room had noticed.
+In fact, while Gentiloni kept on speaking, Trump, who took his earpiece out to listen to the question on Europe that had been asked before by another Italian journalist in English, did not put the earpiece back in for the final part of the conference.
+That means that when Gentiloni was speaking in Italian, Trump, who alternated a smile with a harsh and challenging look, didn’t understand a thing that the prime minister was saying.
 It wasn’t for long and, yes, it was just for the last few minutes of the press conference, but it wasn’t a pretty picture.
-It was embarrassing and, above all, in clear contrast with the warm welcome Trump gave Gentiloni – at least in words – at the beginning of the press conference.
+It was embarrassing and, above all, in clear contrast with the warm welcome Trump had given Gentiloni – at least in words – at the beginning of the press conference.

-According to the Agenzia ANSA – the Italian National Associated Press Agency – we are reading while writing this article, some sources say that during the Summit in the Oval Office, the President of the United States asked some questions on Libya.
+According to the Agenzia ANSA – the Italian National Associated Press Agency – that we are reading while writing this article, some sources say that during the Summit in the Oval Office, the President of the United States asked some questions on Libya.
 In the final statement, he even says that Italy is indeed “a key partner in the fight against terrorism” and for “crucial efforts to deny ISIS a foothold in the Mediterranean.”

-We saw the press conference from the first row, but we knew two hours before it started that we couldn’t even try to ask a question.
+We witnessed the press conference from the first row, but we knew two hours before it started that we couldn’t even try to ask a question.
 The “chosen ones” were already designated.
 What a shame.
 We had a question ready for both Trump and Gentiloni, which was in theme with the bilateral dialogue.
-A question that was connected to the new foreign policies of the Trump’s administration and to our experience at the UN headquarters.
-The question we would have liked to ask was this: President Trump, Prime Minister Gentiloni, could you better explain what would the consequences be of the new “assertive” American foreign policy on the relationship between Italy and the United States?
-In her first day at the UN headquarters, the American Ambassador Nikki Haley explained to the journalists that the United States will keep a list with all the countries that don’t do what they promised they would…Therefore, President Trump and Prime Minister Gentiloni, do you already know what Italy should do and should not do, in order to avoid ending up on “Trump’s list,” the list of all the undisciplined allies to punish?
+A question that was connected to the new foreign policies of the Trump administration and to our experience at the UN headquarters.
+The question we would have liked to ask was this: President Trump, Prime Minister Gentiloni, could you explain more clearly, what would be the consequences of the new “assertive” American foreign policy on the relationship between Italy and the United States?
+In her first day at the UN headquarters, the American Ambassador Nikki Haley explained to the journalists that the United States will keep a list of all the countries that don’t fulfill promises that they have made.
+Therefore, President Trump and Prime Minister Gentiloni, do you already know what Italy should do and should not do, in order to avoid ending up on “Trump’s list,” the list of all the undisciplined allies to punish?

-Is it possible that someone from the White House staff, in charge of preparing Gentiloni’s file before his visit, read this article on the internet?
+Is it possible that someone from the White House staff, in charge of preparing Gentiloni’s file before his visit, might read this article on the internet?